danielgarthur/antiochian-digital-chant-stand/README.md

 ## GitHub Pages deployment

 `.github/workflows/deploy-pages.yml` builds and deploys the site without committing any generated PDFs.
-It runs on pushes to `main`, can be started manually with an optional date range, and runs each Saturday at 11:17 AM America/Chicago.
+It runs on pushes to `master`, can be started manually with an optional date range, and runs each Saturday at 11:17 AM America/Chicago.
 Its automatic range is yesterday through eight days ahead; unpublished service files are simply skipped.